hypherionmc/changelogs/sdlink/combo.md

 * Chat/Event/Console channel cache not reloading with `reloadcache` command
 * Fix Join/Leave messages not working with Vanish
 * Prevent discord messages from being processed before the bot is ready to do so
+* Fixed an NPE error when starting an unconfigured bot

 **Changes**: